chorvick/ResponsivePortfolio/README.md

 # ResponsivePortfolio

-A a mobile responsive portfolio created using html and the Bootstrap CSS Framework.
+A mobile responsive portfolio created using html and the Bootstrap CSS Framework.

-Basic requirements:
+Basic requirements of assignment:

 Create the following files files: index.html, portfolio.html and contact.html.